 Besides the scientific studies on the effects of being a parent, there’s the human element.
 Having kids can motivate you to take charge of your health more firmly.
 Wanting to keep up with your 10-year-old on the basketball court is an excellent reason to invest in your own health.
 And while that investment takes time and maybe even some money in the form of a gym membership, over time, staying healthier will definitely save you money.

 Sure, your budget is automatically stricter when you introduce another human into the mix.
 But becoming a parent can make you really take a hard look at your finances.
 If you’re not already paying attention to your budget, parenting might make you take a second look.

-Plus, once you have kids, you may have less time for big spending that you could do pre-children.
+Plus, once you have kids, you may have less time for big-spending than you could do pre-children.
 When they’re little, anyway, it can just be simpler to cook meals at home than to go out.
-So you may find that you actually spend less on food–at least until you start having to feed teenagers.
+So you may find that you actually spend less on food--at least until you start having to feed teenagers.